-- Plant & equipment 20 33% - Motor vehicles 22.5%
+Plant & equipment 20 - 33%

 (j) Goods and Services Tax (GST)

 Revenues, expenses and assets are recognised net of the amount of goods and services tax ("GST"), except where the amount of GST incurred is not recoverable from the Australian Taxation Office ("ATO").
 In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.